 Apricot trees absolutely love a sunny spot with rich, loamy soil with a pH range of 6.7 to 7.5.
 During their first year, water your apricots deeply about once a week.
 After that, you'll only need to water when nature fails to provide an inch of water every 10 days.
 The best way to water is to let the water from your hose slowly trickle out at the base of the plant until the entire area around its roots is wet.
 When in doubt, skip the water because overwatering apricots is far worse than underwatering them.

-Feed your trees with a balanced 10-10-10 fertilizer early in the spring as new growth forms.
+It's best to fertilize your tree according to the results of a soil test.
+In the absence of a test, apply a balanced 10-10-10 fertilizer early in the spring as new growth forms.
 Watch for flowers in the spring and watch the weather.
 A late frost will kill the budding flowers and severely limit fruit production.
 Cover the tree with a tree cover or tarp if frost is expected after the flowers start forming.

 Late in the spring, when the apricots on your tree are about the size of marbles, thin them.
 Leave 2 to 3 inches between each fruit.
 If you fail to thin the budding apricots, this year's apricots will be smaller than usual, and you may get little or no fruit next year.

 Prune your apricot tree in the late winter or early spring each year.
 To prune a fruit tree properly, utilize a vase approach.
 Do so by choosing three or four branches that start about 24 inches above the ground.
 Choose branches that are spaced evenly apart around the tree.
 Keep your chosen branches and prune away the other main branches in the middle of the tree.